-Changes in the allowance are recorded in Net realized gains (losses) on the Consolidated Statements of Operations.
+Changes associated with the initial adoption of the new allowance guidance were recorded directly to Retained earnings.
+Annual changes in the allowance are recorded in Net realized gains (losses) on the Consolidated Statements of Operations.
 Loans in foreclosure and loans considered to be impaired as of the consolidated balance sheet date are placed on nonaccrual status.
 Interest received on nonaccrual status mortgage loans is included in Net investment income on the Consolidated Statements of Operations in the period received.